 Referral programs | Affiliate programs |

-Successful referrals are usually friends, family, or colleagues.
+Customers will refer friends, family, or colleagues to your business.
 The existing relationship and trust between parties is what leads to a successful referral. |

-For example, subscribers to a YouTube channel, newsletter, or podcast don’t know the host, but they trust their recommendations based on the quality of the content. |
+For example, most subscribers to a YouTube channel, newsletter, or podcast don’t know the host.
+Still, they trust the creator’s recommendations based on the quality of the content and the expertise the creator has. |

 3. How the program is shared